Backups in Managed Service for PostgreSQL

 The first and every seventh automatic backups as well as all manually created backups are full backups of all databases.
 To save space, other backups are incremental and only store the data that has changed since the previous backup.

-All cluster data is automatically backed up every day.
+All cluster data is automatically backed up once a day.
 You cannot disable automatic backups.
 However, when creating or editing a cluster, you can set the following parameters for automatic backups:

 - Retention time.